ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Method

-Prior to presenting our approach, we begin by revising the training methods of existing identity preservation image generation models, thereby highlighting the distinctions between our proposed method and previous research.

-In the training phase of the Diffusion model, the objective is to estimate the noise $\epsilon$ at the current time step $t$ from a noisy latent representation $z_t$.
+In the training phase of the ID-preserving diffusion model, the objective is to estimate the noise $\epsilon$ at the current time step $t$ from a noisy latent representation $z_t$, incorporating conditions such as a text condition $C$ and an image condition $C_i$.
 This noisy latent $z_t$ is derived from the clean latent $z$ combined with the noise component associated with the current time step $t$, i.e., $z_t=f (z, t)$.
 This optimization procedure can be expressed by the following function:

-Generally speaking, the clean latent $z$ can be either the image itself or its embedding within the feature space.
-Specifically, within the context of the latent diffusion model, $z$ originates from the encoding of image $I$ obtained via the VAE encoder.
-Consequently, this process can be viewed as the reconstruction of $z$ from a given noisy encoding $z_t$.
-Incorporating conditions such as a text condition $C$ and an image condition $C_i$, this process can be mathematically expressed as:

-In current identity preservation image generation models, the image condition $C_i$ and the reconstruction target $Z$ typically originate from the same image $I$.
+In current identity-preserving image generation models, the image condition $C_i$ and the reconstruction target $z$ typically originate from the same image $I$.
 For instance, Face0~\cite{valevski2023face0}, InstantID~\cite{wang2024instantid}, and FaceStudio~\cite{yan2023facestudio} utilize image $I$ as the target latent $Z$, with the facial region of $I$ serving as $C_i$.
-Conversely, PhotoMaker~\cite{li2023photomaker}, Anydoor~\cite{chen2023anydoor}, and IP-Adapter directly employ the feature of image $I$ as $C_i$.
-In the learning phase of image reconstruction, this approach provides overly strong conditions for the diffusion model, which not only concentrates on facial features but also encompasses extraneous features such as the background, characters, and adornments (e.g., hats, jewelry, glasses).
+Conversely, Anydoor~\cite{chen2023anydoor}, and IP-Adapter directly employ the feature of image $I$ as $C_i$.
+In the learning phase of image reconstruction, this approach provides overly strong conditions for the diffusion model, which not only concentrates on facial features but also encompasses extraneous features such as the background and angles.
 This may result in the neglect of domain-invariant identity features.
-When directly applying this technique to videos, we are essentially using the first frame as a guide to recreate the video sequence.
-This strong conditioning can cause the model to devolve into an image-to-video model, where the video content becomes heavily dependent on the semantic information of the reference image, rather than focusing on its facial embedding.